macaroni-os/macaroni-site/site/content/blog/phoenix-23.12.md

 last Funtoo Next tarball related to the DHCPCD tool that has been downgraded as visible in the Funtoo Bug tracker.

-So, we think that the Funtoo Next images again in 2024 on the Linux Containers Image server.
+So, we think that the Funtoo Next images will be available again in 2024 on the Linux Containers Image server.

 # What next?